The RWS Foundation

 Since the Foundation does not accept unsolicited applications, success depends on strategic alignment and relationship building:

-Language and translation focus: Given RWS's core business in translation and localization, organizations that help break down language barriers or improve access to information across languages appear most likely to be selected.
+Language and translation focus: Given RWS's core business in translation and localisation, organisations that help break down language barriers or improve access to information across languages appear most likely to be selected.
 CLEAR Global's work providing translation for humanitarian crises exemplifies this alignment.

 Sustainable, scalable impact: The Foundation describes supporting “structural and sustainable projects” that enable lasting improvements.
-Projects with clear mechanisms for sustainable income generation, education outcomes, or community development are prioritized over short-term relief.
+Projects with clear mechanisms for sustainable income generation, education outcomes, or community development are prioritised over short-term relief.

-Employee engagement opportunities: The Foundation explicitly seeks to “involve the employees of RWS plc, in the various countries that RWS operates in, in charitable organisations and causes.”
+Employee engagement opportunities: The Foundation explicitly seeks to involve RWS plc employees across various countries in charitable organisations and causes.
 Opportunities for skills-based volunteering or employee participation strengthen proposals.

-Geographic diversity: RWS operates internationally, and the Foundation has supported projects in the UK (University of Manchester), Kenya (Food for the Hungry), Zimbabwe (MicroLoan Foundation), and Paraguay (Santa Maria Education Fund), suggesting openness to global partnerships.
+Geographic diversity: RWS operates internationally, and the Foundation has supported projects in the UK (University of Manchester), Kenya, Zimbabwe, and Paraguay, suggesting openness to global partnerships.

-Proven track record: Selected partners like CLEAR Global and the University of Manchester are established organizations with demonstrated impact.
-New or unproven organizations may face barriers to selection.
+Proven track record: Selected partners like CLEAR Global and the University of Manchester are established organisations with demonstrated impact.
+New or unproven organisations may face barriers to selection.

 Key Takeaways for Grant Writers